ohshitgorillas/qmk_userspace/layouts/planck_1x2uR/ohshitgorillas/review.md

 ### QMK Is the Shit
 Vial is good, but getting my hands dirty with QMK was a revelation in what's possible with a simple keyboard.
 This is the heart of the "dark keyboard arts" I was chasing.

-If Vial is a Honda Civic—reliable, practical, gets the job done—then QMK is a stripped-down Formula 1 car: insanely powerful, infinitely customizable, but demanding serious skill to master.
-If Vial is a high-end Swiss Army knife, QMK is a fully-equipped machine shop where you can forge any tool you need... assuming you know how to operate a lathe.
+If Vial is a moped that gets you around town, then QMK is a stripped-down Formula 1 car: insanely powerful, infinitely customizable, but demanding serious skill to master.
+If Vial is a Swiss Army knife, QMK is a fully-equipped machine shop where you can forge any tool you need... assuming you know how to operate a lathe.

-I was resistant at first, sticking to the QMK Configurator and avoiding the C code.
-That was a mistake.
+I was resistant at first, sticking to the QMK Configurator and avoiding the C code... but that was a mistake.
 Once I dove in, I was hooked.
 The result is my [QMK userspace repository](https://github.com/ohshitgorillas/qmk_userspace), containing all my code, keymaps, and even a few community module contributions.

 This experience cemented a new rule for me: no more non-QMK keyboards.
 I was seriously considering a Neo60 Cu until I realized I couldn't load it with QMK.
 That's a dealbreaker now.
 Having tasted the raw power of what a keyboard *can* be, I can't go back.

-The only downside is that QMK doesn't support wireless, forcing manufacturers to choose.
-For a business, the decision is simple—wireless sells more boards than QMK support.
-While I personally am perfectly content to sacrifice wireless functionality to get my hands dirty with C code (I actually *prefer* wired anyway), I am obviously in the minority there.
+The only downside is that QMK doesn't support wireless, forcing most manufacturers to choose.
+For a business, the decision is easy—wireless sells more boards than QMK support.
+While I personally am perfectly content to sacrifice wireless functionality to get my hands dirty with C code (I actually *prefer* wired), I am obviously in the minority there.
 As a one-man business, I can respect many manufacturers' decisions to go with wireless; as an enthusiast, it's frustrating to now be locked out of so much of the market.

 I know the odds are slim, but I hope to see a future where QMK and wireless can finally coexist.